LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 - `Read` and `Write` for the `student` group
 - `Read` only for all others

-Pick your favorite editor and add the following code to the file:
+Pick your favorite editor and add the following code to the `chmod-example` file:

 ```bash
 #!/bin/bash